yegor256/blog/_posts/2017/jun/2017-06-06-gluten-free-management.md

 Of course, you will still use fear and guilt to keep your [slaves]({% pst 2015/oct/2015-10-06-how-to-be-good-office-slave %}) under control, but new eco-titles will help you keep them less aware of what's going on.

+{% quote You still use fear and guilt to keep your slaves under control, but new eco-titles help you keep them less aware of what's going on. %}

 **Be a Leader**.
 Traditional [project management]({% pst 2016/may/2016-05-24-who-is-project-manager %})